-We are a female-run photography studio specializing in vintage pinup, boudoir, and fetish photography.
-We work with a wide range of clients, varying from women who have never done a shoot before and want to give a pinup photoshoot a try, to experienced models and performers that would like to build their portfolio.
+Lucy La Riot is a queer female-run photography studio specializing in vintage pinup, boudoir, and fetish photography.
+We work with a wide range of clients, varying from clients who have never done a shoot before and want to give a pinup photoshoot a try, to experienced models and performers that would like to build their portfolio.

 Lucy La Riot is truly a one-woman-show, where Anna takes care of everything for her photography sessions.Her vintage hairstyling has become a sought after perk of shooting at the studio, and she also takes care of makeup and wardrobe for her clients, in addition to photography and post-production.

 Shortly after launching her first studio, she co-founded Brooklyn Pinup School where she co-taught vintage hair/makeup techniques, vintage wardrobe trends and styling, and pinup posing for photo shoots.She and her business partner hosted many classes over years for Brooklyn Pinup School out of her studio, featuring well-known guest teachers from all over the US & UK.Her classes were featured in Inked Magazine, The Village Voice, and New York Post.